-When it comes to location, the highest average paycheck ($105K annually) can be spotted in New York, N.Y.; Troy, Mich. (approximately $100K), Tampa, Fla. (about $68K), and the company's headquarter city of St. Petersburg, Fla. ($58K) are the next top-paying cities.
-Memphis, Tenn. ranks low on the pay scale — at around $40K, it is one of the lowest-paid cities.
-Pay rates in the United States are highest in the state of New York, where they average to $73K per year.
+When it comes to location, the highest average paycheck ($105K annually) can be spotted in New York, N.Y.; Troy, Mich. (about $100K), Tampa, Fla. (around $68K), and the company's headquarter city of St. Petersburg, Fla. (approximately $59K) are the next top-paying cities.
+High paychecks are not found in Southfield, Mich.; in fact, at $38K it is one of the worst-paid cities.
+Within the firm, employees working in New York take home the most — $73K per year on average.

 Years of Experience

 Respondents who have been working for five to nine years make around $52K per year on average.
 Overall, the greater share of Raymond James & Associates, Inc. folks have one to four years of experience and earn an average $50K annually.

 Certifications and Degrees

 General Securities Principals have significantly higher pay than non-accredited workers at about $75K per year.
 Acquiring certification to be a Uniform Securities Agent State Law Holder is rewarded with median pay of approximately $64K annually.
 Raymond James & Associates, Inc. compensates Master of Arts (MA)-holders the most at $80K per year.

 When it comes to skills, Project Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of around $66K annually.
 Microsoft Excel is a popular skill among Raymond James & Associates, Inc. workers, with about one in five of those surveyed reporting using it on the job.
 Three more common skills are Financial Analysis, Microsoft Office, and Customer Service.

 Benefits and Perks